 HOLY WEEK: Palm Sunday

 The sun rising over the Mount of Olives signaled the beginning of a new day to most living in Jerusalem.
-However, Christians are quick to recognize that the day was vital to God’s plan and purpose.
+However, Christians are quick to recognize that the day was essential to God’s plan and purpose.